Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

-Today we will compare two wonderful trees that are widely known among fans of this kind of plants.
+Today, we will compare two wonderful trees widely known among gardeners.

-The main difference between Red Dragon Japanese Maple and Bloodgood Japanese Maple is size.
+QUICK ANSWER: The main difference between Red Dragon Japanese Maple and Bloodgood Japanese Maple is size.
 Red Dragon is a dwarf tree and more suitable for small compositions.
-Bloodgood, on the other hand, is a full-fledged tree with a wide canopy.
+Bloodgood, on the other hand, is a full-fledged tree with a broad canopy.

 Red Dragon Bloodgood